Malchior95/rusty-rain/README.md

 to change:

 - base world representation
-- base structure like hearth, store, gathering huts
+- base structures like hearth, store, gathering huts
 - base AI and pathfinding

 Currently not implemented, but should be the short-term focus: